saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 ### App Storage and Data Center Endpoints

-Below are some examples of how to use the Sauce Labs REST API to upload your mobile app to Sauce Storage.
+Below are some examples of how to use the Sauce Labs REST API to upload your mobile app to our App Storage.
 For details related to authorization credentials, see [Data Center Endpoints](/basics/data-center-endpoints/data-center-endpoints).

 To connect to the real device cloud in your automated Appium tests, you'll need to use include either the EU or US storage endpoint in your test script.
 This example (macOS / Linux) how to upload an app to App Storage in the US-West Data Center: